TritonDataCenter/sdc-imgapi/docs/index.md

 the "manifest")](#image-manifests).
 The following API instances and tools are relevant for managing images in and for SmartOS and SDC.

-The SmartoS IMGAPI (<https://images.smartos.org>) is the central repository of vetted base images for usage in SmartOS.
+The SmartOS IMGAPI (<https://images.smartos.org>) is the central repository of vetted base images for usage in SmartOS.
 (Images from software vendors may exist here, but are still vetted.)
 All images here are public -- no read auth, no private images.
 SmartOS' `imgadm` version 2